elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

 separated into units of work interleaved with communication can be adapted to TaskBench.

-As a case in point, our MPI implementation is written in a straightforward style, with interleaved phases of communication and computation.
+As a case in point, our MPI implementation is written in the style of communicating sequential processes, with interleaved phases of communication and computation.
 A code excerpt is included below and will appear in the final paper.
 We conducted an independent code review of our MPI implementation with developers of a major MPI implementation to